aifatelescope/datared/README.md

-# A tutorial about data reduction at the AIfA telescope.
+# Data reduction at the AIfA telescope

 Read the tutorial here: https://aifatelescope.github.io/datared